Financial crime risk

 We acknowledge that we have fallen short in the past.
 But, over the past few years, we have made significant progress in our journey to upgrade our ability to fight financial crime.

 HSBC is committed to only doing business with customers who meet our strict standards.
 We have ended relationships with customers where we felt that the financial crime risks were too great to manage effectively, and continue to invest in expertise, partnerships and systems.

 What this means for our customers

 Knowing our customers better is key to protecting them from financial crime.
 HSBC needs to make sure all the information we have about our customers is accurate, up to date and complete.
-This will help our systems that detect criminal activity work more effectively.
+This will help us detect criminal activity more effectively.

 HSBC Safeguard is a series of initiatives that safeguard customers’ money from financial crime by making sure the information we have about them is correct.
 Read more about HSBC Safeguard (opens in new window).

 Looking to the future

-As international markets become more interconnected and complex, and threats to the global financial system grow, we will continue to adapt our approach to stay one step ahead.
+As threats to the global financial system grow, we will continue to adapt our approach to stay one step ahead.
 Over the coming years, we aim to make a step change in our effectiveness at fighting financial crime through intelligence-led financial crime risk management.